Madden NFL 09: Reception

 Madden NFL 09 was met with positive reception upon release.
 GameRankings and Metacritic gave it a score of 86.45% and 85 out of 100 for the PlayStation 3 version; 84.67% and 83 out of 100 for the Xbox 360 version; 81.78% and 82 out of 100 for the Wii version; 80% and 80 out of 100 for the Xbox version; 70.33% and 67 out of 100 for the PlayStation 2 version; 66.50% and 66 out of 100 for the DS version; and 65.67% and 68 out of 100 for the PSP version.
 IGN gave the Mobile phone version a score of 7.9 out of 10 and stated, "We're a little deep in the season right now, but if you still need to surround yourself with football, this mobile game is a good way to fill those down moments."
+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Madden NFL 09 for "Sports Game of the Year".

 As of September 30, 2008, the game has sold 4.5 million copies, according to Electronic Arts.
 According to the NPD Group, GfK Chart-Track, and Enterbrain, the game has sold 2.958 million copies in the United States, 35,000 in the United Kingdom, and 1,000 in Japan, respectively, for a total of 2.994 million copies as of October 1, 2008.
 The Xbox 360 version was the 18th best-selling game of December 2008 in the United States.
 It was also the ninth best-selling game of 2008, selling in excess of 1.87 million copies.
 The PlayStation 2, 3, and Portable versions were the second, seventh, and first best-selling games respectively for their respective consoles of December 2008 in the United States.

 Issues

 Shortly after the release of Madden NFL 09, consumers began reporting several freezing errors in the Xbox 360 and PlayStation 3 versions of the game.
 EA confirmed the issue, and stated that they would work on a patch for the two consoles to locate the source of the freezing and fix the issue.
 However, this problem caused many players to doubt the advantages of games being able to be patched on consoles, and instead players criticized this 'feature' for allowing companies to rush games and rely on post-release patches to fix the issues that consumers themselves find.
-Other minor issues included player photo formatting, player photo accuracies, and team roster accuracies.